m-gav/active-directory-home-lab/docs/setup.md

 ## 4. Active Directory Structure
 - Created Organizational Units (OUs) for Admins and Users.
 - Added test user accounts (e.g., Helpdesk Admin, Regular Users).
-- Grouped accounts based on role for easier management.
+- Grouped accounts based on role for easier management, IT for admins, then HR, Management, and Finance for regular users.

 ---